Piedmont Augusta Summerville Campus

-University Hospital Summerville was founded in 1952, as a private Roman Catholic tertiary care facility known as St. Joseph Hospital located in Augusta, Georgia.
+Piedmont Augusta Summerville (formerly University Hospital Summerville, Trinity Hospital, and St. Joseph Hospital) was founded in 1952, as a private Roman Catholic tertiary care facility known as St. Joseph Hospital located in Augusta, Georgia.
 The hospital is known for its comprehensive diagnostic services, including cardiac catheterization, magnetic resonance imaging, and osteoporosis treatment.

 History

-St. Joseph Hospital, later known as Trinity Hospital, was founded in 1952.
+St. Joseph Hospital was founded in 1952.
 The hospital had 110 licensed beds at the time.
 It quickly grew to its present-day size of about 231 licensed beds and became known for pioneering many medical firsts.
 Among them include cochlear hearing implants, stereotactic mammography, and a unique treatment program for hip and knee replacement.

-Trinity was sold by its owner, Ascension Health, to Triad Hospitals in 2006.
+St. Joseph was sold by its owner, Ascension Health, to Triad Hospitals in 2006.
 Triad merged with Community Health Systems in 2007.
+It was then renamed to Trinity Hospital in the same year.

 Trinity was sold to University Hospital (Augusta, Georgia) in 2017, to become University Hospital Summerville.
+After University Hospital rebranded to Piedmont Augusta in 2022, the hospital was renamed to Piedmont Augusta Summerville.